Prathamesh-2005/E--Commerce-Website/README.md

 # E-Commerce Website

 ## Overview
 This is a simple e-commerce website built using **Spring Boot, React, JPA, and MySQL**.
-The project provides basic e-commerce functionalities without user authentication.
+The project provides basic e-commerce functionalities.

 ## Features
 - Browse products